jojoelfe/deco_lace_template_matching_manuscript/manuscript_filtered.md

 density.
-We found that a substantial number of granules, which are characterized by higher density inside the the surrounding cytosol [@doi:10.1084/jem.134.4.907], seemed to contain a membrane-enclosed inclusion with density similar to the surrounding cytosol (Fig. [@fig:lamella_images]C) and could therefore be formed by an autophagy-like pathway.
+We found that a substantial number of granules, which are characterized by higher density inside the the surrounding cytosol [@doi:10.1084/jem.134.4.907], seemed to contain a membrane-enclosed inclusion with density similar to the surrounding cytosol (Fig. [@fig:lamella_images]C) and could therefore be formed by inward budding of the granule membrane.
 These granules were 150-300 nm in diameter and the inclusions were 100-200 nm in diameter.
 Based on these dimensions the granules are either azurophil or specific granules [@doi:10.1084/jem.134.4.907].
 To our knowledge, these inclusion have not been described in granulocytes and are further described and discussed below.

-### 2DTM of DeCo-LACE data reveals ribosome distribution in cellular cross-sections
+### 2DTM of DeCo-LACE data reveals large ribosomal subunit distribution in cellular cross-sections

 In our initial attempts of using 2DTM on micrographs acquired with the DeCo-LACE protocol, we did not observe any SNR peaks above threshold using the large